The Comoro Islands

 The Comoros consist of four major islands and a number of smaller islets in the western Indian Ocean.
-Three of the islands are members of an independent country, The Union of the Comoros.
+Three of the islands, Ngazidja, Nzwani, and Mwali, are members of an independent country, The Union of the Comoros.
 In the map above, these islands have their names in their language.
-The fourth island is a department of France and its name is in French.
+The fourth island is a department of France and ‘Mayotte’ is its French name.
 In the following pages, an island’s local name is followed by its French name in parentheses.
 The correct way to refer to the Islands in English is “the Comoros” or “the Comoro Islands.”
 Referring to them as “the Comoros Islands” is incorrect just as referring to the Falklands or the Falkland Islands as “the Falklands Islands” wouldn’t be correct.